Can You Make Money With Smart Living Company (SLC)?

 After you sign up for one of the plans with a monthly fee you will receive a welcome kit and up to 8 weeks of a personal coach access via phone and internet.
 If you do not have a phone or internet this will be a hard business to do but not impossible because you can mail orders in however that would limit the type of sales you could perform to brick and mortar or flea market type sales.

 There are some very useful tools that I will add more about throughout the page to help you get an idea of what is available to help you succeed or maybe you have been trying to sell Smart Living Company but aren't doing as well as you hoped.
 This page can help you make the decision to use Smart Living Company or not use Smart Living Company without pushing onto you some other product.
 I remember looking for just plain English advice and reading thousands of posts and comments that nearly all ended with "I found something better go to such and such site" type remarks.
-I do sell Smart Living Company but I am just passing along some useful information that I think is important in making that final decision.
+I do sell Smart Living Company however I am just passing along some useful information that I thought was important in making that final decision.

 Looking for an connection without the commitment?